Get All the Dirt

 delivered directly to your inbox.

 Choose a site with good sunlight.
 Italian Stone pines are happiest in full sun.
-These trees are evergreen, develop a canopy that's umbrell shaped and are wonderful shade trees.
+These trees are evergreen, develop a canopy that's umbrell shaped and are excellent for providing cooling shade.
 Italian Stone pines manage salty air nicely, do well in coastal regions and are good choices for beach gardens.

-If you live in a part of the country where the ground freezes, consider moving your pine tree to a 10-12" pot and summering it outdoors.
+If you live in a part of the country where the ground freezes, consider repotting your pine tree to a 10-12" container and summering it outdoors.
 Then bring it back inside for the winter.

 If you live in zones 8-10 and are planting in the ground, look for a site where the soil drains well.
 Italian Stone pines originate in the Mediterranean where soils are well drained and often gritty.
 These trees won't thrive in soggy soil.